lestrrat-go/jwx/docs/99-faq.md

 ### 1. Your algorithm and key type do not match.

 Any given signature algorithm requires a particular type of key.
 If the pair is not setup correctly, the operation will fail.
 Below is a table of general algorithm to key type pair.
 Note that this table may not be updated regularly.
-Use common sense and search online to find out if one of the algorithms/key types we support is not listed in the table.
+Use common sense and search online to find out if the algorithm/key type you would like to use is not listed in the table.

 | Algorithm Family | Key Type  |
 |------------------|-----------|